dhk628/Tetris/README.md

 | Clearing filled lines                             | --          |

 ## Creating the game grid
 Tetris is played on a grid with 20 rows and 10 columns.
+I defined variables for box sizes and gridline widths to draw the grid using pygame.
+I am also storing the grid as a 2D array, where the (j,i)-th entry of the array corresponds to the element on the i-th row and j-th column.
+Furthermore, the (j.i)-th entry will be 0 if the corresponding block is empty, and it will contain the color of the block otherwise.